 Biography

-Ben was among the first to see the concerns associated from powerful tech platforms.
-A decade ahead of the pack, he flagged the problem of growing market concentration in Internet search including risks for advertisers.
+Ben was early to see the problems created by powerful tech platforms.
+When politicians of all stripes were singing Google’s praises, Ben flagged the problem of growing market concentration in Internet search including risks for advertisers.
 He was the first to uncover Google’s “MADA” contract which forced phone manufacturers and telcos to preinstall all its apps if they wanted Google Play and YouTube — requirements that then-CEO Eric Schmidt had denied in sworn testimony.
+Ben’s remarkable revelation of Google MADA got the company fined >€4 billion in Europe.

 As a teacher, Ben brought both academic rigor and modern technology to the HBS classroom.
 His digital chalkboard software replaced outdated chalkboards — making HBS “board work” easier to read and more accessible to students with impaired vision.
-He was the first HBS faculty member to include software development within a MBA course, devising creative exercises to simultaneously engage students new to coding just as much as those with significant prior experience.
+He was the first HBS faculty member to include software development within an MBA course, devising creative exercises to simultaneously engage students new to coding just as much as those with significant prior experience.

 Ben holds a Ph.D. from the Department of Economics at Harvard University, a J.D. from the Harvard Law School, an A.M. in Statistics from the Harvard Graduate School of Arts and Sciences, and an A.B. in Economics from Harvard College (summa cum laude).
 He is a member of the Bar of Massachusetts and Washington.